What is KVAR in Electrical? Full Form, Formula

 KVAR(Kilo Volt Ampere Reactive)

-Reactive Power - Reactive power is measured when there is any inductive or capacitive load. basically, reactive power is an imaginary power consumed by those inductive or capacitive loads. reactive power consumption happens when the voltage and current are not in the same phase.
+Reactive Power - Reactive power is measured when there is any inductive or capacitive load.
+Basically, reactive power is an imaginary power consumed by inductive or capacitive loads.
+Reactive power consumption happens when the voltage and current are not in the same phase.
 The inductive loads and capacitive loads cause to make phase differences between voltage and current.
-That is why reactive power consumption happens when there is inductive or capacitive load in the circuit.
+That is why reactive power consumption happens when there is an inductive or capacitive load in the circuit.
 The reactive power is measured in VAR(volt-ampere-reactive).
 So, the KVAR is the bigger unit of reactive power.

-Apparent Power - Apparent power is the simple measuring unit.
+Apparent Power - Apparent power is a simple measuring unit.
 It is independent of the types of load.
 Apparent power can be calculated by just multiplying the voltage and current.
 The apparent power is measured in VA(volt-ampere).
-Same as the bigger unit would be KVA or MVA.
+Similarly, the bigger unit would be KVA or MVA.

 KVAR Formula

-As we know that KVAR is the unit of reactive power so we need to find out the reactive power formula.
+As we know, KVAR is the unit of reactive power so we need to find out the reactive power formula.
 Before going to know the reactive power formula you should have a basic knowledge of phase difference and power factor.

 The power factor is the cosine of the angle between voltage and current.
 For a resistive load, there is no phase difference between the voltage and current so the power factor will be unity.
 For an inductive load, the current lags behind the voltage so the power factor will be lagging.
 For a capacitive load, the current leads behind the voltage so the power factor will be leading.